Joedahms/expirationTracker/README.md

-sudo apt install libopencv-dev sudo apt install sqlite3 sudo apt install libsqlite3-dev

-MESA: error: ZINK: failed to choose pdev: sudo apt install vulkan-tools

-What it means: This error comes from the Zink driver, which is a Mesa driver that translates Vulkan calls to OpenGL.
-The error suggests that Zink failed to choose a physical device (pdev) for rendering.
-This typically occurs when:

-Vulkan is not properly configured or no Vulkan-compatible GPU is detected.
-There’s a misconfiguration in your graphics driver or Vulkan loader.
-Your system might not have the necessary Vulkan support libraries installed.

-glx: failed to create drisw screen: sudo apt install mesa-utils (MAYBE NOT NEEDED) sudo add-apt-repository ppa:kisak/kisak-mesa sudo apt update sudo apt upgrade
+sudo apt install libopencv-dev sudo apt install sqlite3 sudo apt install libsqlite3-dev sudo add-apt-repository ppa:kisak/kisak-mesa sudo apt update sudo apt upgrade

-What it means: This error comes from the GLX extension, which is used for integrating OpenGL with the X Window System.
-The error indicates that the driver failed to create a DRI software (drisw) screen, which happens when:

-There’s a problem with the Mesa software renderer.
-The system cannot access the GPU or software rendering fallback (DRISW) is misconfigured.
-There’s a mismatch between the SDL backend, OpenGL/GLX, and the Mesa configuration.